joaquinfox/listmaker_curriculum/README.md

 ## Before you begin

-To sum up: if you can easily build and host a simple static web site then you are good to go.
-If not, look below for resources that will build your foundational skills.
+If you can easily build and host a simple static web site then you are good to go.
+If not, here are some resources that will build the foundational skills we think you will need to benefit from this tutorial.

 - IDE (Integrated Developer Environment)